fjcu-ee-islab/MET/README.md

 ### Repository requirements

-[1] First, install Anaconda, then create an environment using the command line with the following commands:
+Step 1.
+First, install Anaconda, then create an environment using the command line with the following commands:
 ```
 conda create --name evt python=3.7.10
 conda activate evt
 pip install -r requirements.txt
 ```

-[2] After creating the environment, activate it using:
+Step 2.
+After creating the environment, activate it using:
 ```
 conda activate evt
 ```